Wealden District Council

 Considering physical constraints for those with mobility problems accessing the building and their flat when refurbishing or building any new retirement living courts

-Joan Hughes Court is being refurbished – the building already has a broad range of residents with mobility issues so no further works for accessibility are required as standards are met
+When Joan Hughes Court was refurbished – the building already has a broad range of residents with mobility issues so no further works for accessibility were required as standards were already met

 Priority 4: To allow older people to live independently in their homes for as long as they choose or it is safe to do so.